Auto Trader cars

 What is a home charging point?

-A home charging point is normally a wall mounted, weatherproof unit that comes with a connected charging cable or a socket to plug your cable into.
+A home charging point an external wall-mounted unit that comes with a connected charging cable or a socket to plug your cable into.
+It’s designed specifically to quickly and safely charge your electric car, with built-in protection to prevent overheating and make it weatherproof.

-There are dozens of manufacturers offering charging points.
-Most will offer around 7kW.
-As you might expect, faster ones cost more, but can cut hours off the charging time.
-You can cut costs further by charging overnight when electricity is on a lower tariff.
-Many charging units have a timer function to let you take advantage of cheaper electricity.
 If you’re unsure about which one to go for, check out Auto Trader’s handy new EV charging tool.
-Simply type in your registration, answer a few quick questions and you’ll be able to compare all of the EV home charging points that are suitable for your vehicle, from all of the best home charging point brands.
+Simply type in your registration, answer a few quick questions and you’ll be able to compare all of the EV home charging points that are suitable for your vehicle, best home charging point brands.
 Some even let you see how it would look in your home via augmented reality, so you can be sure you’re making the right decision.

 Installing a home charging point